muceetech/arduino_100-projects/README.md

 3. PWM Dutycycle control for DC-DC buck, boost and buckboost controller
 4. Encoder change without interrupts
 5. Real time clock using RTCDS1307 , I2C LCD and Encoder for minute and hour adjustment
+6. Conneting an Arduino Uno to an Wifi module and control an LED from internet (MQTT)
+7.